 Day 11: Cane Garden Bay to Diamond Cay, Jost Van Dyke (4.29 nm)

 - Bubbly Pools

 Day 11 is all about Diamond Cay on Jost Van Dyke.
 Moor your boat here and in a short distance from Foxy’s Taboo, you will find the trail that leads to a real geological delight, the Bubbly pool.
 The bubbly pool is akin to a natural Jacuzzi and if visited at the right time, can be quite invigorating and a lot of fun.
 This is an experience not to be missed!
 Get yourselves to Foxy’s Taboo for a scrumptious lunch and then go across to Sandy Cay to explore.
-Both Sandy Cay and Sandy Split are great sites for snorkelling.
+Both Sandy Cay and Sandy Split are great sites for snorkeling.

 Day 12: Diamond Cay, Jost Van Dyke to Great Harbour, Jost Van Dyke (3 nm)

 Day 12 provides the perfect opportunity to explore Jost Van Dyke!
-After breakfast motor sail around to Great Harbour.
+After breakfast sail around to Great Harbour.
 Pick up your overnight mooring, then jump in the dinghy and head around the point into White Bay.

-Go spend your soggy dollars in the Soggy Dollar Bar before heading back round to the beautiful Great Harbour where you can enjoy dinner in any of the restaurants.
+Go spend your soggy dollars in the Soggy Dollar Bar before heading back around to the beautiful Great Harbour where you can enjoy dinner in any of the restaurants.
 If you happen to approach this area on a weekend then you’re in luck!
 There is live music and BBQs which makes a great stop for all the family.
 It is okay to have ribs two nights in a row by the way.

 Day 13: Jost Van Dyke to Soper’s Hole, West End Tortola (5 nm)